feat(frontend): Refactor function #234

 s as placeholders.
 The refactor function's first and foremost goal is to group thesesorrys

-into coupling groups so they can be searched in lockstep.For example,
+into coupling groups so they can be searched in lockstep.doc/repl.md

 and then run